buda-base/lds-queries/admin/readme.txt

-This repository contains query used for updating BUDA rdf DB
+This repository contains query templates used for updating BUDA rdf DB